sdiehl/wiwinwlh/tutorial.md

 documentation: True
 ```

-If GHC is currently installed the documentation for the Prelude and Base
+If GHC is currently installed, the documentation for the Prelude and Base
 libraries should be available at this local link:

 [/usr/share/doc/ghc-doc/html/libraries/index.html](file:///usr/share/doc/ghc-doc/html/libraries/index.html)